Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 Unlike human ACL injuries which are typically caused by a single traumatic event, canine CCL rupture is usually a degenerative process.
 The ligament weakens over time before eventually tearing — which is why many dogs go on to rupture the other knee within 12–18 months of the first injury.

 Without treatment, CCL rupture causes chronic joint instability, progressive arthritis, and significant pain.
-The meniscus (cartilage pad inside the joint) is also frequently damaged, either at the time of injury or over time if left untreated.
+The meniscus is also frequently damaged, either at the time of injury or over time if left untreated.

 • 1